 For installers, the commercial risk in a fast-moving grant story is not just being late to mention the higher number.
 It is quoting off a headline without enough site evidence behind it.
 Off-grid properties often have older emitters, patchier historical records, and more variation in electrical and hot-water setup than straightforward on-gas-grid homes.

 That is why the survey still matters even when the grant improves.
-If you are pricing oil or LPG replacements, the pack still needs to answer the basic design and viability questions: can the property support the system, what upgrades sit outside the headline unit cost, and is the grant route being presented accurately to the customer?
+If you are pricing oil or LPG replacements, the report still needs to answer the basic design and viability questions: can the property support the system, what upgrades sit outside the headline unit cost, and is the grant route being presented accurately to the customer?

 For the wider scheme changes arriving around the same period, read our April 2026 BUS changes guide.
 For the broader grant and eligibility context, use the BUS grants overview.
-For the service route behind the technical pack, see the Heat Pump Survey page.
+For the service route behind the technical report, see the Heat Pump Survey page.

 Questions people are asking right now